Thomas F. George – Vita

 - Launched the university’s first comprehensive capital campaign (2005-12), which met its initial goal of $100 million in 2010, two years ahead of schedule, and was ultimately completed at a level of $154 million by 2012.

-- Examples of recent gifts include: $3.5 million from Express Scripts and $500,000 from CEO George and Melissa Paz; $2.8 million for the Des Lee Collaborative Vision; $2.5 million from Anheuser-Busch, $1.5 million from Enterprise Holdings, $1 million from Boeing, $1 million from Edward Jones and $500,000 from Ameren for the College of Business Administration; $4 million from the Foundation for Credit Education to help create the Center for Excellence in Financial Counseling; $1.65 million from Emerson to initiate the Opportunity Scholars Program; $1.7 million to endow a chair in finance; $1.7 million to endow a chair in finance; $1.5 million to endow the Whitney R. Harris World Ecology Center; $1.5 million to endow a chair in Byzantine and Orthodox Studies; $1 million for the John W. Barriger III National Railroad Library on the UMSL campus; $1 million from Monsanto to build a community education center in Grand Center; $750,000 from Peabody to renovate science labs; $542,000 from Edward Jones and its employees to establish a new scholarship program in the College of Business Administration; and $580,000 collectively from Monsanto, Boeing and Sigma-Aldrich to establish the Science and Math Education Central in the College of Education.
+- Examples of recent gifts include: $3.5 million from Express Scripts and $500,000 from CEO George and Melissa Paz; $2.8 million for the Des Lee Collaborative Vision; $2.5 million from Anheuser-Busch, $1.5 million from Enterprise Holdings, $1 million from Boeing, $1 million from Edward Jones and $500,000 from Ameren for the College of Business Administration; $4 million from the Foundation for Credit Education to help create the Center for Excellence in Financial Counseling; $1.65 million from Emerson to initiate the Opportunity Scholars Program; $1.7 million to endow a chair in finance; $1.7 million to endow a chair in finance; $1.5 million to endow the Whitney R. Harris World Ecology Center; $1.5 million to endow a chair in Byzantine and Orthodox Studies; $1 million for the John W. Barriger III National Railroad Library on the UMSL campus; $1 million from Monsanto to build a community education center in Grand Center; $1 million from Emily Rauh Pulitzer for the merger of the St. Louis Beacon (online newspaper) with St. Louis Public Radio (the university's NPR station); $750,000 from Peabody to renovate science labs; $542,000 from Edward Jones and its employees to establish a new scholarship program in the College of Business Administration; and $580,000 collectively from Monsanto, Boeing and Sigma-Aldrich to establish the Science and Math Education Central in the College of Education.

 Fostered interinstitutional and international programs: